adrianova8/Structure_of_a_Matrix/README.md

 _Manipulate these bytes and use Matplotlib again to save the modified image once you're done._

       # Exercise 1
-    * How me to see what happens when we remove the Green G or Blue B channel.
+    * ow me to see what happens when we remove the Green G or Blue B channel.

     * Show me see what happens when we remove the Green G or Blue B channel.
 You should use indexing to select the channel you want to undo.